Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

 - What are the three ways of resolving subtyping on the physical data model?

-- What are views, indexing, and partitioning and how can they be leveraged to improve performance?
+- How can views, indexing, and partitioning be leveraged to improve performance?

 - What are the four different types of Slowly Changing Dimensions?

-- What are Document, Column, Key-value, and Graph databases?
+- When should we use Document, Column, Key-value, and Graph databases?

 We will cover Consistency, Integrity, and Core modeling principles.
-You will be able to answer the following questions by the end of this section:
+You will be able to answer the following questions by the end of this module:

 - What are the most common structural violations on a data model?